neurabytes/nb-automation-devtools/README.md

-# Neurabytes Scripts for Development Setup
+# Neurabytes Automation for DevTools

-This repository contains two essential PowerShell scripts intended for developers:
+This repository contains a dynamic collection of scripts designed to streamline the development setup process across various platforms.
+The goal is to provide an automated, efficient, and continuously evolving set of tools that cater to the ever-changing needs of developers.

+## Features:

+1. Cross-platform Compatibility: Works seamlessly across different operating systems and environments.
+2. Automation: Reduces manual setup and configuration, letting developers focus on what they do best: code.
+3. Adaptive: Regular updates and additions to ensure the tools remain relevant and efficient.

+## Getting Started

+### Prerequisites

+- Windows Operating System
+- PowerShell with administrative rights

+### Overview

 1. `ChocoToolSetup.ps1`: Ensures that Chocolatey is installed and then facilitates the installation, upgrade, or uninstallation of a predefined list of developer tools.
 2. `PyenvSetup.ps1`: Facilitates the installation or uninstallation of `pyenv-win` on Windows platforms.
 3. `ChocoInstallDocker.ps1`: Installs Docker Desktop for Windows using Chocolatey.

-## Prerequisites

-- Windows Operating System
-- PowerShell with administrative rights

-## Usage
+---

 ### Chocolatey Tools Setup Script (ChocoToolSetup.ps1)